Wales

 Funding for living costs

-All eligible students who are ordinarily resident in Wales before starting their course at Cardiff University will have access to a maximum of £12,150 per year maintenance funding (if living away from their parental home) to help them meet their living costs.
+All eligible students who are ordinarily resident in Wales before starting their course at Cardiff University will have access to maintenance funding to help them meet their living costs.

-The following table demonstrates examples of funding available from SFW depending on household income and where a student is living while they study:
+The following table demonstrates examples of funding available from SFW depending on household income and where a student is living while they study, based on the 24/25 academic year as figures for 25/26 have not yet been released:

 Maintenance support